-ANCHORAGE, Alaska — West Anchorage High School student Bobby Logan, known locally as “that kid in the Carcass shirt,” stunned his peers in biology class earlier this week with his proficiency in dissecting a frog, according to concerned teachers and fellow students.
+ANCHORAGE, Alaska — West Anchorage High School student Bobby Logan, known locally as “that kid in the Carcass shirt,” stunned his peers in biology class earlier this week with his proficiency in dissecting a frog, according to concerned teachers and fellow students

-“He really just went to town on the thing,” said Logan’s biology teacher, Byron Hayes.
-“Before I could tell him how to determine the frog’s sex, Bobby already identified the spinal nerves in his own frog.
+“He really just went to town on the thing.
+He’s never shown any interest in science before today.
+Last week, when we were discussing the Linnaeus method he basically passed out and I had to give him detention,” said the 16-year-old’s biology teacher, Byron Hayes.
+“But he’s an ace when it comes to dissection.
+Before I could tell him how to determine the frog’s sex, Bobby already identified the spinal nerves in his own frog.
 This was both impressive and alarming.”

 Logan, sometimes also known as “that kid whose Carcass shirt must be in the wash,” expressed a newfound passion for studying biology following the class.

 “Mostly, I thought bio was boring as fuck.
 It’s just a bunch of wretched garbage that I can’t use in the real world,” said Logan whose eyes were still transfixed on the dead frog.
 “But when I saw the lifeless acquiescence of that amphibian’s face as I pierced its chest cavity with my shimmering scalpel, I knew there was something to this.”

 Witnesses claimed Logan, who, according to teachers and school staff, could not have attained this knowledge earlier in their curriculum, showed an “unnerving knack” in his methodical operation on the dead animal.